allenrahbar/portfolio-project-one/README.md

 ![Navigation Bar](assets/readme-images/navbar.png)

 - __Landing Page__
 - The landing page has a background image of a laptop along with my name and job title to show the user what the page is about.
+A greyscale background color was added to the text so that it can be clearly visible on all devices.
 ![Landing Page](assets/readme-images/landingpage.png)

 - __About me__